Generating natural images with direct Patch Distributions Matching: Experiments

-{\bf Additional Tasks:} Our method and the classical patch-based methods have the advantage that they can be used for many additional tasks without retraining.
-We show here results on image retargeting, style transfer and texture synthesis.
+Table~\ref{tab:Reshuffling results} shows a quantitative comparison between our method and \cite{GPNN,SINGAN} using the SFID metric (a full reference image quality metric described in \cite{SINGAN}) and also using diversity, i.e. the normalized per-pixel standard deviation over 50 generated images\cite{SINGAN}.
+Good results should have high diversity (i.e. the generated images are not all identical to the target image) and low SFID (i.e. the generated images are statistically similar to the training image).

+We used the Places50 and SIGD16 datasets from~\cite{GPNN,SINGAN}.
+We recomputed the SIFID scores for SinGAN and GPNN using the published generated images sets from each paper's supplementary.
+Our scores differ slightly from those reported in~\cite{GPNN}, presumably due to different implementations.
+The numerical scores are consistent with the visual inspection: our method is comparable to GPNN in terms of image quality and diversity and both methods outperform SinGAN.

-Figure~\ref{fig:Retargeting} show the results of our method in retargeting images into various aspect ratios.
-We start the optimization by resizing the target image's coarsest pyramid level to match the desired aspect ratio.
-In order to match images of different size using SWD we duplicated patches of the smaller image so that we compare the same number of patches.
+\textbf{Retargeting}: Figure~\ref{fig:Retargeting} shows the results of our method in retargeting images into various aspect ratios.
+We start the optimization from a stretched version of the target's smallest pyramid level that matches the desired aspect ratio.

+In such tasks, where the number of patches in the output and target images differ, we duplicate randomly selected patches from the smaller image so that we compute SWD on two equaly large sets of patches.

-Figure~\ref{fig:Style_Transfer} shows results of style transfer: triplets of content, style and the mixed output generated by our method.
+\textbf{Style-transfer}: Figure~\ref{fig:Style_Transfer} shows our results in style transfer: triplets of content, style and the mixed output generated by our method.
 These results are surprising due to the simplicity of our method.
-In this task we use a single-scale configuration and a patch size of 11.
+In this task we start the optimization from a rather big image or even use a single-scale configuration.
 We start the optimization from the content image and match the patch distribution to the style image.

-We also applied our method to generating texture images from texture samples.
-This is done similarly to retargeting but the initial condition is a noise image and the patch size may be different.
+\textbf{Additional tasks}: We also applied our method to generating texture images from texture samples.
+This is done similarly to retargeting but the initial condition is a noise image.
 Image editing can be performed by first crudely editing the image and then using our algorithm to harmonize its fine details so that it looks real.
-Figure~\ref{fig:Teaser} shows examples of texture synthesis and image editing.
+Figure~\ref{fig:Teaser} shows examples of texture synthesis and image editing is discussed in section \ref{sec:Limitaions}.

+Results for additional tasks and more results of reshuffling, retargeting and style-transfer are available in the supplementary material.